WILTSHIRE - CHURCH RECORDS AND INDEXES

 - Microfilm copies of many parish registers are in the Family History Library of the Church of Jesus Christ of Latter-Day Saints.
 A list can be found online in the FamilySearch Family History Library Catalog, or the list may be purchased on CDROM from their Distribution Centres.
 Microfilms listed in the catalogue can be ordered for viewing at any Family History Centre of the LDS Church world-wide.

-- County Sources at the Society of Genealogists: Wiltshire is an on-line listing and is also a book published by the Society of Genealogists, edited by Neville Taylor (2000), 30 pages, ISBN 1-903462-27-4.
+- County Sources at the Society of Genealogists is a book published by the Society of Genealogists, edited by Neville Taylor (2000), 30 pages, ISBN 1-903462-27-4.
 It lists microfilms of original registers, transcripts and indexes, covering parish registers, non-conformist registers and marriage licences.

 - There is an index to all marriages up to 1837, several other marriage indexes and an index to burials for parts of the county, and a substantial proportion of marriages and christenings are indexed by the LDS Church.
 In many cases, coverage is shown on the relevant GENUKI parish page - see Wiltshire Towns & Parishes.